Caitlin's Way: Main characters

 Dori Lowe is Jim's wife, Griffin's mom, the cousin of Caitlin's mother Katherine, and a veterinarian.
 She suggests that Caitlin come to live with them.
 Dori told Caitlin once that she and her mother never really had much contact which is why they did not know about her until recently.
-She has a home office and works with most of the animals there are in High River.
-As a loving mother, Dori tries to warm up to Caitlin by acting like her mother figure, which has at times Caitlin resents since she doesn't want anybody taking her mom's place and causes her to push Dori away at times and has even hurt her feelings with things she has said about her.
-Caitlin eventually learned the truth about her mother's death from Dori who tells her she died from an Aneurysm that killed her instantly.
+She has a home office and works with most of the animals in High River.
+As a loving mother, Dori tries to warm up to Caitlin by acting like her mother figure, which at times Caitlin resents since she doesn't want anybody taking her mom's place and causes her to push Dori away with her harsh words.
+Caitlin eventually learned the truth about her mother's death from Dori who tells her she died from an aneurysm that killed her instantly.
 Caitlin breaks down over hearing this and Dori says she assumed that Caitlin knew.
 Caitlin admits to her that nobody had ever told her.
 The two eventually become closer throughout the show and Caitlin finally accepts Dori as her new mother figure after Dori explains that she wants to be a mother to Caitlin, but not be one that replaces her own mother.
-In high school, Dori was on the girls' soccer team but wasn't very good so she Dori had to work particularly hard to stay on the team.
+In high school, Dori was on the girls' soccer team but wasn't very good so she had to work particularly hard to stay on the team.